OscarVelandia/nextJs-eslint-and-redux-config/README.md

 1. Clone the repository
 2. Run `rm -rf .git` to delete the git information of the repository
-3. Run `git init` to start a new git config
+3. Run `git init` to start a new Git repository
 4. Update the package.json name property
 5. Run yarn to install dependencies
 6. Enjoy